Investing in Quality

 To Learn More

 The Investing in Quality Committee was formed in 2008 as the child care community launched the Raising the Bar initiative.
-The committee has representation from child care agencies, The Ontario Early Years Centre, Five Counties Children’s Centre and the City of Peterborough.
+The committee has representation from child care agencies, The Ontario Early Years Centre, Five Counties Children’s Centre, Peterborough Public Health and the City of Peterborough.
 The committee currently serves as an advisory group and partnered link with the City of Peterborough Business Partners and the City of Peterborough Child Care Network.
 The goal of this initiative was, and continues to be, to enhance the quality of early learning and care in the City and County of Peterborough.
-The IIQ group is committed to the Raising the Bar on Quality project as well as other quality assurance projects which include professional development, community networking, and the Early Childhood Employment Registry.
+The IIQ group is committed to quality assurance projects which include professional development, community networking, and the Early Childhood Employment Registry.